EUCANCan/oncoliner/README.md

 mkdir -p benchmarking_datasets/mosaic_genomes/mosaic_genome_HMF
 # Download data
 ```

-Download and index the reference FASTA file.
-All CRAM files are aligned to GRCh37 (https://ftp.broadinstitute.org/pub/seq/references/Homo_sapiens_assembly19.fasta without scaffolds and supercontigs, only 1-22-X-Y-MT).

 Download the example configuration file and edit it to match the paths of the tumorized and mosaic genomes, truth VCF files and reference FASTA file: